Tev96/Tev96/README.md

 I first learned to code at the beginning of 2019 but I literally had no luck with it.
 I struggled to retain things, and I couldn’t get things to stick.
 I could not have hated coding more than I did at the time.

+Not until August 2021 did I ACTUALLY start learning programming and coding in a way that worked for me.
+After two years of self learning.
+I've finally knew how to learn coding by trial and error

 # Recent Projects & Achievements